 If you’re involved with your school’s newspaper or student-run news program, you might already be thinking that journalism is the right field for you.
-However, even if you’ve never tried news writing or broadcast journalism but think it is something you want to explore further, NYFA’s Broadcast Journalism Camp is the ideal outlet to help you decide if it’s the right career path.
+However, even if you’ve never tried news writing or broadcast journalism but think it is something you want to explore further, NYFA’s 3-Week Broadcast Journalism Camp is the ideal outlet to help you explore your interest.

 Through study and hands-on practice, students are trained in the fundamental principles, techniques, and craft of broadcast journalism.
 This is accomplished through a combination of lecture, demonstration, in-class hands-on production, and the students’ own work.
-Students study under our worldclass faculty, whose work has been seen on platforms as diverse as ABC World News Tonightand NBC Nightly News, as well as Vice and the New York Times video website.
+Students study under our world-class faculty, whose work has been seen on local and national television as well as cable and digital platforms.

-Each student produces two projects, shot with single-camera set-ups and edited on Avid Media Composer.
+Each student produces two projects, shot with single-camera setups and edited on industry-standard editing software.
 This intensive workshop provides a strong introduction to necessary digital and journalism skills.
 Many of our graduates have gone on to further study or internships, which were greatly helped by the foundational skills they learned at the Academy.

-So what can you expect to do at NYFA’s 4-Week Broadcast Journalism Camp?
+So what can you expect to do at NYFA’s 3-Week Broadcast Journalism Camp?
 Below we break down the projects and classes our students complete over the course of the camp.

 Each student produces a field report.
-In crews of two or three, each student directs, produces, writes, shoots, and edits a short field report of 30 seconds up to one minute.
+In crews of two or three, each student directs, produces, writes, shoots, and edits a short field report of 30 seconds up to 1 minute.

-Each student produces and edits a single camera interview of one to two minutes.
+Each student produces and edits a single-camera interview of 1-2 minutes.
 Students are challenged to ask open-ended questions and to follow the conventions of the television interview.

 In this class, students learn the fundamental principles of newsgathering and digital production.
-Projects are introduced in the class and it is the venue in which they are viewed and critiqued.
-Topics covered include producing and directing single camera shoots, research, ethics, and broadcast standards.
+Projects are introduced in the class as well as viewed and critiqued.
+Topics covered include producing and directing single-camera shoots, research, ethics, and broadcast standards.